 After years of analyzing completeness of case ascertainment, CDC has determined that NPCR registries consistently deliver high-quality, complete data.
 Completeness of case ascertainment calculations have been discontinued as a measure of eligibility for publication.
-The data quality criteria-missing/unknown data, death-certificate-only percentage, duplicate rate, and percentage of records passing edits-will continue to be used in determining meeting or not meeting publication criteria.
-Even though the completeness estimate will no longer be a criterion for USCS, it will continue to be used to monitor and evaluate progress in meeting NPCR Program Standards.
+The data quality criteria-missing/unknown data, death-certificate-only percentage, duplicate rate, and percentage of records passing edits-continue to be used in determining meeting or not meeting publication criteria.
+Even though the completeness estimate is no longer a criterion for USCS, it continues to be used to monitor and evaluate progress in meeting NPCR Program Standards.
+When extensive review and consideration determines the level of case ascertainment has the potential to produce unstable analytic results, data for affected diagnosis year(s) may not be included in USCS and other analytic datasets.

-Because some cancer patients receive diagnostic or treatment services at more than one reporting facility, cancer registries perform a procedure known as "unduplication" to ensure that each cancer case is counted only once.1
+Because some cancer patients receive diagnostic or treatment services at more than one reporting facility, cancer registries perform a procedure known as "unduplication" to ensure that each cancer case is counted only once.